syedsaqibali/crispy/README.md

 - Install [Docker](https://www.docker.com/)

 ## Instructions for running:
-- From the command line run: `docker-compose up`.
+- From the command line run: `docker-compose up crisp_homework`.
 That will run the program with the sample input file.

 ## Architectural overview